andyruwruw/stardew-valley-stardrop-pool-minigame/README.md

 </p>

 <p align="center">
-  Who else gets FMO friday evenings at the Stardrop Saloon
+  Who else gets FOMO friday evenings at the Stardrop Saloon
 </p>

 # Stardew Valley Mod: Stardrop Pool Minigame

 Turns the pool table into the saloon into a fully functional minigame!

+Play a friend or challenge your way through NPC's in increasing difficulty.
 Challenge Sam or Sebastian to a game of 8-Ball.
 Win, and more difficult oppenents will challenge you.

-Play a friend or make your way up the NPC in increasing difficulty.